Baby Food Sensitivity: How to Spot the Signs Early

 Patterns emerge as you review your food diary.
 For example, symptoms might appear after your baby eats certain foods.
 If reactions consistently follow specific meals, that food may be a trigger.

 Look for changes in your baby’s mood, sleep, or digestion.
 Tracking these shifts helps connect them to specific foods or ingredients.
-Staying observant is key to identifying triggers accurately.

 Paying Attention To Delayed Reactions